Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ![sdk-hellofromme]({% link content-services/images/sdk-hellofromme.png %})

-By changing the code and compiling it again, the changes have been dynamically received from Alfresco Content Services.
+By changing the code and compiling it again, the changes have been dynamically received from Content Services.

-### Switching Alfresco Content Services database
+### Switching Content Services database

 By default, the projects generated making use of the archetypes provided by the Alfresco SDK 4 are pre-configured to work with a specific database, which is
 PostgreSQL.